-Applying for disability benefits for Irritable Bowel Syndrome or IBS can be your only chance of being able to live a full and active life when living with your condition.
+Applying for disability benefits for Irritable Bowel Syndrome (IBS) is sometimes your only chance at living a full and active life.

 Though IBS is a very common illness among Canadians, it is generally misunderstood as a simple gut problem.
 So, employers might not allow you any accommodations at work to help ease your pain.

-This article will discuss how you can win disability benefits for IBS in Canada through techniques that are guaranteed to give you the best chances.
+This article will discuss how you can win disability benefits for Irritable Bowel Syndrome in Canada through techniques that are guaranteed to give you the best chances.
 This article is part of our series looking at disability benefits and medical conditions.

 Disability from Irritable Bowel Syndrome: You Are Not Alone

-At present, millions of Canadians are suffering from Irritable Bowel Syndrome, and thousands more get diagnosed with the condition every year.
-It is also believed that at least 20% of the population will be affected by the disorder at one point in their lives, usually between their 20s and 30s.
+Canada has one of the world’s highest prevalences of Irritable Bowel Syndrome, with an estimated rate of 18% versus 11% globally.
+It is also believed that at least 30% of the population will be affected by the disorder at one point in their lives, usually between their 20s and 30s.
 Women are also more likely to suffer from IBS than men.